Fork biscuits

 Add the flour

-Get your toddler to weigh the flour, then add to your mixing bowl.
-Carry on mixing with your spoons then use your hands to bring it all together into a soft dough.
+Carry on mixing with your spoons then use your hands to knead it all and bring it together into a soft dough that doesn’t crumble apart.

 Form the fork biscuits

 Roll small pieces of dough (the size of a walnut or teaspoon) into round balls.
 Place on your baking tray, leaving space between them for spreading.
+I find it works best if I give the kids the right amount of dough, and they roll it, otherwise the biscuits all end up different sizes.

 Dip a fork in cold water and press down on each ball of biscuit dough in turn to flatten each biscuit and make an imprint.
 If your toddler is too young to help rolling the balls, this is a good step for them to help with instead.
 Or if you have more than one child helping you, give one the job of rolling the balls while the other flattens them with the fork.